vedikaS-byte/Analytical-Workflows-Project-Practice/README.md

 # Analytical-Workflows-Project-Practice

-This project serves to replicate a prior figure completed by [@schaefer2000] based on data published by McDowell et al. (2024).
+This project serves to replicate a prior figure completed by Schaefer et al. (2000) based on data published by McDowell et al. (2024).
 Moving nine-week averages were created for each concentration of contaminants (hereby referred to as "nutrients") at different streams in Puerto Rico before and after Hurricane Hugo.
 The primary objective is to establish a reproducible workflow that is replicable for interested environmental enthusiasts.

 # Background